szaumoor/ZSTweaks/ZSTweaks/README.md

 The description states that 30% of the health of the target will be lost by the time the poison is done, but that's not actually true.
 Therefore, now it deals 30 points of poison damage over 30 seconds, similar to Bolts of Biting, but slower.
 Additionally, these arrows will have a 5% higher chance of critically hitting.

-This will in turn make Hobgoblins and Sirenes in BGEE significantly more dangerous if they get the poison off on you, since -30 HP is a big deal.
+This will in turn make Hobgoblins and Sirenes in BGEE significantly more dangerous if they get the poison off on you, since -30 HP is a big deal in BGEE.
 Keep the antidotes and healing ready (my potion and healing spell overhaul helps wink wink).

 **Component 1345:** Make Arrows of Fire cause fire damage always, same as Arrows of Ice